scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 http://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html.

-Following our theme of leveraging Python to quickly get to interesting Data Science problems , the students in case study three are encouraged to start their work based upon various examples provided in the scikit-learn library.
+Following our theme of leveraging Python to quickly get to interesting Data Science problems, the students in case study three are encouraged to start their work based upon various examples provided in the scikit-learn library.
 In particular, the students leverage the exercise_02_sentiment.py files from the directories: